AlfaSierra92/master-thesis-codes/README.md

 ## iPerf AC
 A customized iPerf with Access Categories (BK, BE, VI, VO).
 Currently extremely work in progress.
-Because patch file comes from a different iPerf version, it must be applied manually.
+Because patch file comes from a different iPerf version, it must be applied manually (but in this case is already applied).

 ### Notes